AviatrixSystems/Docs/StartUpGuides/aws_getting_started_guide.rst

 Prerequisite Checklist
 -----------------------------------------------------------------

+Make sure you have completed these prerequisites before launching your Controller:

 * Launched a dedicated VPC with settings listed above
 * Saved the CIDR range for the main user of the Controller